spectreconsole/spectre.console/docs/input/blog/posts/2023-05-19-spectre-console-0.47-released.md

 Version 0.47 of Spectre.Console has been released!

-There are a lot of fixes and improvements in this release, the most noteworthy changes being support for the [Alacritty](https://github.com/alacritty/alacritty) terminal and continued improvements to the command line parsing.
+There are a lot of fixes and improvements in this release, the most noteworthy changes being support for the [Alacritty](https://github.com/alacritty/alacritty) terminal and continued improvements to command line parsing.

 Thank you to all contributers.